Skip to content

 Description

-Ancient bronze coin with an image of a horse starting to roll.
+This ancient bronze coin features an image of a horse preparing to roll.
 The back side of the pendant is an image of the nymph Larissa.

 Size and Materials